 Trade Mission to Canada - 30th May to 2nd June 2017

 Enterprise Ireland is organising a Trade Mission to Canada which will take place from the 30th of May to the 2nd of June 2017.
-The Trade Mission will be led by the Minister for Jobs, Enterprise and Innovation, Mary Mitchell O’Connor TD.
+The Trade Mission will be led by the Minister of State for Office of Public Works and Flood Relief, Seán Canney T.D.

 This Trade Mission will highlight the increasing opportunities for Irish firms in Canada, in light of the signing of the Comprehensive Economic and Trade Agreement (CETA) between the EU & Canada, earlier this year.
 Enterprise Ireland client companies’ exports to Canada reached €280m/$400m in 2015, up 7% from the previous year and are forecast to have grown strongly again in 2016.